-Rosenbaum, J. R. & Goble, L. (in press).
+Rosenbaum, J. R. & Goble, L. (2008).
 Questioning our assumptions about college requirements.
 In M. McPherson et al. (Eds), College Access.
 New York: College Board.

 Rosenfeld, J.P. & Skogsberg, K (2005).
 P300 based Stroop study with low probability and target Stroop oddballs: The evidence still favors response selection hypothesis.
 International Journal of Psychophysiology, 60, 240–250.